swapUniba/ClayRS/docs/mkdocs/docs/recsys/introduction.md

 Once you imported the dataset, the first thing you may want to do is to split it with a ***Partitioning technique***

 * The output of any partitioning technique are two lists.
-One containing the two train set (in this case), the other containing the two test set (in this case)
+The first containing all the train set produced by the partitioning technique (two train set in the below example), the other containing all the test set produced by the partitioning technique (two test set in the below example)

 ```python
 import clayrs.recsys as rs